IMPORTANT SAFETY INFORMATION

 - are pregnant or plan to become pregnant.
 It is not known if TREMFYA® can harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 It is not known if TREMFYA® passes into your breast milk.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 What are the possible side effects of TREMFYA®?

 TREMFYA® may cause serious side effects.
 See “What is the most important information I should know about TREMFYA®?”

-The most common side effects of TREMFYA® include: upper respiratory infections, headache, injection site reactions, joint pain (arthralgia), diarrhea, stomach flu (gastroenteritis), fungal skin infections, and herpes simplex infections.
+The most common side effects of TREMFYA® include: upper respiratory infections, headache, injection site reactions, joint pain (arthralgia), diarrhea, stomach flu (gastroenteritis), fungal skin infections, herpes simplex infections, and bronchitis.